University of Paris: 13th–14th century: Expansion

 Meeting of doctors at the University of Paris.
 From a 16th-century miniature.

-In 1200, King Philip II issued a diploma "for the security of the scholars of Paris," which affirmed that students were subject only to ecclesiastical jurisdiction.
+In 1200, King Philip II issued a diploma "for the security of the scholars of Paris," which affirmed that students were subject to only ecclesiastical jurisdiction.
 The provost and other officers were forbidden to arrest a student for any offence, unless to transfer him to ecclesiastical authority.
 The king's officers could not intervene with any member unless having a mandate from an ecclesiastical authority.
 His action followed a violent incident between students and officers outside the city walls at a pub.

 In 1215, the Apostolic legate, Robert de Courçon, issued new rules governing who could become a professor.
 To teach the arts, a candidate had to be at least twenty-one, to have studied these arts at least six years, and to take an engagement as professor for at least two years.
 For a chair in theology, the candidate had to be thirty years of age, with eight years of theological studies, of which the last three years were devoted to special courses of lectures in preparation for the mastership.
 These studies had to be made in the local schools under the direction of a master.
-In Paris, one was regarded as a scholar only by studies with particular masters.
+In Paris, one was regarded as a scholar by studies with only particular masters.
 Lastly, purity of morals was as important as reading.
 The licence was granted, according to custom, gratuitously, without oath or condition.
 Masters and students were permitted to unite, even by oath, in defence of their rights, when they could not otherwise obtain justice in serious matters.
 No mention is made either of law or of medicine, probably because these sciences were less prominent.

 In 1229, a denial of justice by the queen led to suspension of the courses.
 The pope intervened with a bull that began with lavish praise of the university: "Paris", said Gregory IX, "mother of the sciences, is another Cariath-Sepher, city of letters".
-He commissioned the Bishops of Le Mans and Senlis and the Archdeacon of Châlons to negotiate with the French Court for the restoration of the university, but by the end of 1230 they had accomplished nothing.
+He commissioned the bishops of Le Mans and Senlis and the archdeacon of Châlons to negotiate with the French Court for the restoration of the university, but by the end of 1230 they had accomplished nothing.
 Gregory IX then addressed a Bull of 1231 to the masters and scholars of Paris.
 Not only did he settle the dispute, he empowered the university to frame statutes concerning the discipline of the schools, the method of instruction, the defence of theses, the costume of the professors, and the obsequies of masters and students (expanding upon Robert de Courçon's statutes).
 Most importantly, the pope granted the university the right to suspend its courses, if justice were denied it, until it should receive full satisfaction.

 The pope authorized Pierre Le Mangeur to collect a moderate fee for the conferring of the license of professorship.
 Also, for the first time, the scholars had to pay tuition fees for their education: two sous weekly, to be deposited in the common fund.